-Appellant Federal Hill Capital, LLC ("FHC") purchased the Oakdale House in 2013 from the Secretary of Housing and Urban Development.
+Plaintiff Federal Hill Capital, LLC ("FHC") purchased the Oakdale House in 2013 from the Secretary of Housing and Urban Development.
 For an unknown period of time prior to FHC's purchase, the Oakdale House was a vacant, bank-owned property.

-D'Amico Affidavit, Appendix Tab 4, ¶3.
+D'Amico Affidavit, ¶3.
 FHC's purchase of the property and utilization of the same as a residential rental property has improved the status of the street and the neighborhood by removing the blight of a vacant bank owned property on a dead end street and bringing it back to life with its student occupants.
-D'Amico Affidavit, Appendix Tab 4, ¶4.
+D'Amico Affidavit, ¶4.
 FHC began renting the Oakdale House to groups of four student tenants in May 2014, and has continued to do so through the present lease to the four student plaintiffs in this action.
-D'Amico Affidavit, Appendix Tab 4, ¶6.
-The evidence presented to the Superior Court was that during the period that the Oakdale House has been occupied by four college students:
+D'Amico Affidavit, ¶6.
+During the period that the Oakdale House has been occupied by four college students:

-- The neighbors of the Oakdale House have been supportive of its use as a student rental: - The Oakdale House has been well maintained inside and out; - Neighbors have never complained to FHC about parking, noise, fighting, parties, general behavior or any other issue related to the student tenants of the Oakdale House; - Mr. D'Amico is unaware of any incident where the Providence Police have been dispatched to the Oakdale House in response to any student tenant behavioral issues; - The Providence Police have never issued a Public Nuisance Warning, violation or fine, nor has the City of Providence issued any environmental summons to FHC or its tenants.
+- The neighbors of the Oakdale House have been supportive of its use as a student rental; - The Oakdale House has been well maintained inside and out: - Neighbors have never complained to FHC about parking, noise, fighting, parties, general behavior or any other issue related to the student tenants of the Oakdale House; - Mr. D'Amico is unaware of any incident where the Providence Police have been dispatched to the Oakdale House in response to any student tenant behavioral issues; - The Providence Police have never issued a Public Nuisance Warning, violation or fine, nor has the City of Providence issued any environmental summons to FHC or its tenants.

-D'Amico Affidavit, Appendix Tab 4, ¶¶5-10.
+$D'Amico Affidavit, \P\P5-10.$